WHAT IS A RAIN GARDEN?

 NEW RAIN GARDENS IN ARLINGTON AND EVERETT

-MyRWA is working with the Town of Arlington, City of Everett and local community groups to design and build one to two rain gardens in each city.
-Community involvement is key to the success of these gardens.
+MyRWA partnered with the Town of Arlington, City of Everett and local community groups to design and build one to two rain gardens in each city.
+Community involvement was key to the success of these gardens.

-We've settled on two rain garden locations: Hurd Field (on Drake Rd.) and the Hardy School (52 Lake Street).
+Two rain gardens have been built in Arlington: one at Hurd Field (on Drake Rd.) and the other at the Hardy School (52 Lake Street).
 The Hardy School Rain Garden design was generously provided by Fay, Spofford & Thorndike (FST), and the Hurd Field garden was designed by Sally Naish.

 The Hardy School Rain Garden was planted by over 15 volunteers on Saturday, May 11th.
 Come see the garden at 52 Lake Street, Arlington, MA.
 If you are able to assist with maintenance and/or watering, please contact Beth at 781-316-3438.